CHOOSE THE REBATE PROGRAM THAT WORKS BEST FOR YOU

 REBATE TEXAS LLC dba Southern Homes is a Broker firm licensed by the Texas Real Estate Commission (TREC), under individual broker W David Beutel.

 David is a graduate of Stanford University, and his diverse professional and entrepreneurial background including Peace Corps, teaching, school administration, industrial equipment sales, financial planning, portfolio management, insurance, and real estate.
-David's prestigious certifications include Certified Financial Planner®, Chartered Financial Analyst®, Accredited Investment Fiduciary®, and more.
+David's prestigious certifications include Certified Financial Planner® and Chartered Financial Analyst®.

 An avid real estate investor, David owns and manages several rental properties in the Houston area.